Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 The folder lasso contains the script lasso_script.m for running LASSO regularization in Matlab with subsets of transcript/flux data serving as predictor data (x) and growth rates measured across 12 growth conditions as responses (y).

-Flux maps in Fig 5 of the main text were generated using Escher http://escher.github.io/ The JSON model and map are saved as SynPCC7002_model.json and SynPCC7002_map.json.
+Flux maps in Fig 5 of the main text were generated using Escher http://escher.github.io/.
+The model file SynechococcusPCC7002.mat is converted into SynPCC7002_model.json using cobrapy https://opencobra.github.io/cobrapy/.
+The JSON model and map are saved as SynPCC7002_model.json and SynPCC7002_map.json.
 Reaction data were loaded using the python script flux_comparison_json.py, which produces output files for various growth conditions.